-Substituting the term "subminds" for "Nature" we will say: If the subminds of plants and animals were wholly selfish, they would reserve nothing of what they assimilate, for the use of offspring-they would turn every particle of nutriment they acquire into material with which to build up or maintain the "houses they live in."
+Substituting the term "subminds" for "Nature" we will say: If the subminds of plants and animals wholly selfish, they would reserve nothing of what they assimilate, for the use of offspring-they would turn every particle of nutriment they acquire into material with which to build up or maintain the "houses they live in."
 What then?
-There would soon be no plants, conanimals, sequently no consequently children. women. no no Evolution-nothing but lifeless planets gyrating in space.
-See, then, on what a little matter the whole organic world depends!
+There would soon be no plants, consequently no animals, consequently no Evolution-nothing children, orwomen, no but lifeless planets gyrating in space.
+See. then. on what a little matter the whole organic world depends!